muratk5n/thirdwave/en/README.md

 ---

 Suiso ship used low temperature.
 The GH2 ship uses compression.
-The AU company building it is called Provaris Energy.
+The AU company that built it is Provaris Energy.
 Presentation on the tech and planned infra below.
 First ship is 26,000 m3 another planned 120,000 m3, compressed H2 at 250 bar can carry 700 kwh/m3 which means one trip will carry 84.0 Gigawatt-hours, that is mid-size crude oil tanker equivalent.
 Very good.

 [PDF](https://assets.website-files.com/626b0112d67346fa8eab974d/6280ef3d5ce3f07d709f43a7_Provaris%20-%20Corporate%20Deck%20-%2016%20May%202022%20ASX.pdf)